heymarkwetzel/ux-portfolio/projects/acme-financial.md

 The end result was a concise, organized, and highly-detailed retirement savings portal that will help more people be prepared for their retirement years.
 Through collaboration and diligence, we were able to create new concepts, documentat our progress, and be prepared to hand off to UI and Development.

 ![Requirements and Content](/assets/images/projects/acme-requirements.jpg){:class="img-large"}
+*Different data sets and values that I constructed and organized to maintain a source of truth.*

 ![Concept sketching for Acme Financial](/assets/images/projects/acme-sketching.jpg){:class="img-large"}
+*Sketches and flows from various points in the process on my whiteboard.*

 ![Wireframes](/assets/images/projects/acme-wires.jpg){:class="img-large"}
+*Desktop and mobile wires created in Sketch and then brought over to Axure for high-fidelity prototyping.*

 ---
 ### 3. Deliver the solution